sightmachine/sightmachine-sdk/docs/commonly_used_data_types/asset_selection.md

 }
 ```

-In order to select machines within a type it should look like the follwoing:
+In order to select machines within a type it should look like the following:
 ```
 asset_selection: {
     machine_type: ["Lasercut"],